champa720/basecamp/mkdocs/v2/docs/Learning-Experience-Design/INTE-5680/2021-04-26-final-project.md

     URL: https://moodle.caepa.org/
 ---

-## Assignment
+??? quote "Assignment"
     It should be a stand alone learning object for your basecamp / portfolio or an aid to any other educational / instructional environment.
 Ultimately what I'm looking for is something that makes sense and is effective to your individual situation.

     Example projects include:

     - Instructional/Educational mobile app
     - Series of 1 minute instructional tips or a longer video based narrative demonstrating a process
     - Instructional/Educational mobile web site.
     - Instructional/Educational podcast series
     - Instructional/Educational eBook

     While there are no specific restrictions on the size or length of the final project you should evaluate your idea and apply your resources in a manner that best reflects your individual situation given the time allotted to complete the effort.
 A few years ago this course focused primarily on audio and video and I used to require student's projects to be at least 5 minutes of content and no longer than 20 minutes, you can use that as a guide if you would like.
 If you are creating an activity such as an instructional module or application, use the same time frame as a general guide around the length it should take a user to complete it.
 If you chose to create a series of media, I strongly recommend that you develop a method for distributing it.
 Sharing several links is not conducive to those on mobile devices.
 Successful projects in the past have built simple responsive pages/websites with the media embedded or simply created a playlist utilizing the their chosen delivery platform.
 If you are planning multiple angles, graphics, narration and alternatives, It could require a significant effort and would satisfy a final project.
 However, if the length and desired production of the video are planned to be shorter and simpler, I would prefer to see a little more than one short video for your final project.
 Remember, the overall experience on a mobile platform is critical towards your grade.

-*Note: For grading, this project will be viewed solely on a mobile device and it's accessibility and functionality on that device will reflect the grade.
+    _Note: For grading, this project will be viewed solely on a mobile device and it's accessibility and functionality on that device will reflect the grade.
 YouTube is one of the best resources for disseminating video to all devices however, simply placing content on YouTube and deeming it "mobile" ready doesn't always do the job.
 We'll be looking at the video's format and how well it translates to a mobile device.
-Things to consider will be font size, readability of graphics, length etc.*
+Things to consider will be font size, readability of graphics, length etc._

-***

 ![Moodle](./assets/2021-04-26-INTE-5680-Moodle.png)